sjagata/knowledgeCorner/AngularJS/Angular4/angularJS4.md

 ### What is a pure and impure pipe?
+Pure Pipes: Default behavior.
+Executed only when the input data changes.
+Example: Formatting text, filtering a static list.

+Impure Pipes: Set pure: false in the pipe decorator.
+Executed every change detection cycle.
+Example: A pipe working with dynamic or mutable data like an array updated by reference.

 Filter pipe wont trigger while updating Arrays or Objects We can enforce the pipe to be updated whenever the data changes by adding a second property to the pipe **(pure: false)**
 ```js